Be specific about your expectations.

 Examples of Research Assignments

-Get Customized AssignmentsContact your academic program liaison librarian to discuss customized assignment ideas which specifically work with your course syllabus.
+Get Customized AssignmentsContact your academic program liaison librarian to discuss customized assignment ideas that specifically work with your course syllabus.
 We’re happy to help you brainstorm ways to increase student success with research using Hartness Library resources, Web-based resources, various forms of media, or any material you use for class.

 - Information Literacy and Writing Assessment Projects – University of Maryland University College assignment examples presented to help faculty to develop assignments of their own.